mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

 For this app, you need to create a dedicated `ShapeBloc` event to load the `ShapeData` and change the `ShapeState` later.

-First of all, create a specific _BLoC_ event that will trigger the `ShapeData` loading inside the `ShapeBloc` - `ShapeLoadStarted`:
+_TODO 1_ - First of all, create a specific _BLoC_ event that will trigger the `ShapeData` loading inside the `ShapeBloc` - `ShapeLoadStarted`:

 ```
 class ShapeLoadStarted extends ShapeEvent {}
 ```

-For the `ShapeBloc` to handle the event, implement a dedicated event handler inside the `ShapeBloc`.
+_TODO 2_ - For the `ShapeBloc` to handle the event, implement a dedicated event handler inside the `ShapeBloc`.
 For now, only print the _"on ShapeLoadStarted"_ message in the _DartPad_ console:

 ```
 Future<void> _onShapeLoadStarted(